Safe Computing at NC State

-Safe computing has several facets -- following the rules, protecting your computer, and safeguarding both your computer account and your personal information.
+Safe computing has several facets as indicated below.
 Remember that you and only you are ultimately responsible for all the usage of your computer and computing account.

 - IT Rules, Regulations and Procedures

-Become familiar with and follow the policies, rules, and regulations for using computer resources NC State.
+Become familiar with and follow the policies, rules, and regulations for using computer resources at NC State.

 - Peer-to-Peer File Sharing

-Using P2P software to violate copyright law carries a number of possible university sanctions, including a conduct violation being placed on an employee’s or a student’s University record, which may be disclosed through future employment or educational application processes.
-Learn more.
+Using P2P software to violate copyright law carries a number of possible university sanctions, including a conduct violation being placed on an employee’s or a student’s university record, which may be disclosed through future employment or educational application processes.

 - Copyright Administration